 How do you handle the change of seasons?
 Consult our Guide to Spring.
 Fill out the form below and get it emailed directly to you.

 Dear Random Businesses, Stop Emailing Me!

 I’m so relieved to know how some forum or stupid business I occasionally interact with is responding to the COVID19 pandemic.
 What the hell, right?
-Every business is taking this time to send out their game plan, as if we needed to know how our CBD company is adapting to “these challenging times.”
+Every business is taking this time to send out their game plan, as if we needed to know how our Spirulina company is adapting to “these challenging times.”

 At least I know who to unsubscribe from.

 As I’ve hinted at in our past two articles, Coronavirus Myth Busting and Coronavirus: We’ve Panicked, Now What? these are often accompanied with charlatans with their guide to what supplements you can take to cure–yes, some are actually saying cure!–coronavirus.

 One of the more insulting ones comes from a mucky-muck in the alternative medicine world with credentials after his name.
 My muscles in my eyes are permanently cramped from rolling them so hard, especially when he said “I’ve studied coronavirus…”

 The audacity is astonishing.
 I’m going to gladly earn the title of “Big Mouth Jerk Face Pharmacist” as I’d rather be the jerk who stopped or slowed hysteria, hoarding, misinformation, and maybe even stopped a few people from getting sick and dying.